Derry/Londonderry name dispute: Derived names

 Among places and other entities named after the city or county, some have Derry (such as Derry City F.C.) while others have Londonderry (such as the Marquess of Londonderry).
 These names are often not subject to the same politically charged alternation as the names of city and county.
 The BBC apologised to Derry GAA in 2018 after a sports results broadcast called the county team Londonderry.

 The Apprentice Boys of Derry is thus named despite being a Protestant, unionist organisation; the event it commemorates is generally called the "Siege of Derry".
 The city's Church of Ireland diocese is Derry and Raphoe; like the Roman Catholic Diocese of Derry, it traces its origin to 1154.

-The New Hampshire town of Derry seceded in 1827 from its western neighbour, Londonderry, incorporated in 1722 for Scotch-Irish immigrants.
+The New Hampshire town of Derry in the United States seceded in 1827 from its western neighbour, Londonderry, incorporated in 1722 for Scotch-Irish immigrants.
 The town boundary followed the 1740 church split between east and west parishes, which supported opposite sides in the Old Side–New Side Controversy.